SAP/cloud-security-services-integration-library/samples/spring-security-cas/README.md

 ## Assign Permission
 Check the application logs on your console to find out the user id and the zone id and the result of the authorization check.
 ```
-Is user <your user-id> authorized to perform action 'read' on resource 'null' and attributes '[Country=IT]' ? false
+Is user <your user-id> (zoneId <your user-id>) authorized to perform action 'read' on resource 'null' and attributes '[Country=IT]' ? true
 ```
 In case you have a lack of permissions you need to make sure that you (`<your user-id>`) has the same policy in `src/main/resources/amsBundle/data.json` assigned like the user with id `Alice_countryCode`.
-Afterwards you need to restart the docker-container
+Afterwards you need to restart the docker-container:
 ```
 docker restart spring-security-cas_opa_1
 ```
-Now repeat the forbidden test requests.
+Now repeat the forbidden test request.

 Alternatively you can also debug the [TestControllerTest](src/test/java/sample.spring.adc/TestControllerTest.java) JUnit Test.